team-eternity/eternity/docs/readme.txt

     graphics "bleeding" through them outside the playable area.
   * Interpolate walkcam even while game is paused.
   * Console sliding is now interpolated.
   * Polyobject portals now show in the map as part of the main area, because indeed they rarely ever overlap anything vertically.
   * Chasecam and walkcam are now portal-aware.
 Interpolation is however disabled.
   * Scrolling texture movement (including attached 3dmidtex) is now interpolated.

 ===============================================================================
 * Coming Soon *

-These are features planned to debut in future versions of the Eternity
+These are features planned to debut in future versions of the Eternity Engine:
-Engine:

 - Priority -

-  ** EDF Inventory/Weapons/Pickup system (Partially finished!)
-  ** 100% Heretic support                (Major progress made) ** Slope physics
+  ** Slope physics
-  ** PSX Doom support                    (In progress) Aeon scripting system
+  ** Aeon scripting system
-  Hexen Support
+  ** 100% Heretic support                (Major progress made) Hexen Support
   Strife Support
-  Double flats
+  PSX Doom support                       (In progress) Double flats
-  More standard TerrainTypes

   ** == TOP PRIORITY